surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

    on triggers; and
 2. Audio-rate modulation has some aliasing issues.
 Very high notes or bright sounds likely won't sound pleasant.

+### The Reset/Trigger input on VCOs

+Each VCO has a "Reset" or "Trigger" input depending on its behavior.

+If this input is labeled "Reset" resets the oscillato with the same action that happens at note on in the vst.
+It resets phases for unison, restarts the note drift, and a few other things.
+If you set unison to 2 and choose "Retrigger with Phase = 0" you can see the effect of Reset clearly in in a scope.

+For a few oscillators there are modes other than reset.
+String, Twist and Window/WaveTable in one shot mode toggle from "Reset" to "Trig" to indicate that the init action restarts playback.

+In String it re-fills the burst buffer.

+In Twwist it re-triggers the built in LPG.

+In Window/WaveTable in one shot mode it starts the one shot again.
+This mode is only active if you have loaded a wavetable which acts as a one shot.
+In this case, the playback on trigger will start from the morph value which is in effect when the trigger arrives.

 # The VCF and Waveshaper Modules

 ## VCF